9. Runtime Verification Runbook

 -SystemId $env:AGENTID_SYSTEM_ID `

--Model gpt-4o
+-Model gpt-4o-mini

 Then in Activity:

-• wait 10-30s and refresh for async forensic audit completion
+10-30sand refresh for async AI audit completion

 8) Troubleshooting Checklist